-All dropboxes for final drafts of papers (unless otherwise announced) will close at 11:59 PM on the day (see posted Schedule) that the relevant final draft is due.
+All dropboxes for final drafts of papers (unless otherwise announced) will close at 11:59PM the day that the relevant final draft is due.
 It is your responsibility to make sure that your connection to eLearn (and to the dropboxes) is working properly.
 It is your responsibility to make sure that assignments were indeed sent to the Dropbox, for I will not be informing students if I do not receive a particular assignment.

 Final drafts of papers are the only assignments that will be accepted late.
 However, as discussed on posted Syllabus, there will be a late penalty.
-For each day that the Final Draft of a paper is late, there will be a grade penalty of 10% of the total points possible for that paper.
-There will be a Last Day that papers will be accepted for credit (to be indicated on the posted Schedule).
-Essentially, if you miss the posted due date, then it is your responsibility to contact me to sort the matter out by the last day accepted.
-Any form of plagiarism, either accidental or intentional, on the paper will result in substantial point deductions, possibly even an "F" with no chance for make-up.
-The use of AI is not allowed in this course.
-Note that all rough drafts and all final drafts of all papers will be run through the "TurnItIn" program.
+As per English Department policy, for each day that the Final Draft of a paper is late, there will be a grade penalty of 10% of the total points possible for that paper, up to seven days late, at which point the assignment will get an automatic zero.
+Any form of plagiarism, either accidental or intentional, on the paper will result in an "F" with no chance for make-up.
 Note that all Final Drafts will be run through the "TurnItIn" program.